slowernews/hamster-system/README.md

         When there's only one or two folders inside a folder, you can join them for nesting simplification:
         Use: #large investor@house in portugal
-        Instead of: #large investor\@house in portugal
+        Instead of: #large investor \ house in portugal

-        Folder name is too generalist, add anterior nesting name(s) for context: e.g: -drawings-sections
+        When the folder name is too generalist, add anterior nesting name(s) for context: e.g: -drawings-sections
         e.g: -drawings-details-wall